Managed Print System Project

 Phase 3: District and Colleges based on physical location such as DA Squad, FH

 3000 bldgs Winter 2020

 As print devices fail, they will not be replaced.
 There will be exceptions for devices providing a special purpose such as high end color printing for marketing purposes; Printers used by Students in a classroom.

 As print devices fail, they will not be replaced.
-Once a device is installed for your use by the vendor (Rabbit Office Automation-ROA), you will no longer be approved to purchase supplies for the Individual User printer.
+Once a device is installed for your use , you will no longer be approved to purchase supplies for the Individual User printer.
 There will be exceptions - consult with your manager.

 During the Deployment Phase the following Applies for Printer Removal:

 When a multi-function device (MFD) will be located in the same location as a networked printer, the networked printer will be removed.

 A new print driver will be installed onto the district/college provided employee computers.
 Printing will be sent to a Print Queue.
 This allows employees to release their print job at any of the MFDs located on all campuses (DA, FH, Sunnyvale).
 The employee ID (CWID) and password is used to release the print job at the MFD.
 You either type you CWID and password onto the touch screen or swipe your Valid Employee ID card.

 The multi-function device is also used as a copier and you can scan to email.

 How do I get onto the "early adopter" deployment list?